 The endocrine glands are small clusters of cells known as the islets of Langerhans.
 They release the hormones insulin and glucagon into the bloodstream.
 There, they help manage blood sugar levels.
 Problems with these glands can lead to diabetes.

 The name will depend on the type of hormone-producing cell where the cancer starts.

 Knowing the exact type of cancer a person has will allow a doctor to provide the most appropriate treatment.

 Symptoms of pancreatic cancer often do not appear until the later stages.

 Anyone who experiences jaundice should contact a doctor right away.
-Anyone who has other unusual symptoms for 4 weeks or longer should also seek medical advice.
+Anyone who has other unusual symptoms for

 A doctor will ask about symptoms, take a family and medical history, and carry out a physical examination.
 They may also recommend some tests.